Higher dimensional generalizations of the Thompson groups via higher rank graphs: Constructing groups from suitable categories

 \subsection{The group described in terms of maximal codes}

-From a finitely aligned conical cancellative category $C$ with a finite number of identities we have constructed a group $\mathscr{G}(C)$ but we have little idea about the structure of this group.
-To gain a better handle on this structure, we need to make further assumptions on the category $C$.
+To say more about the structure of the groups we have constructed from a category, we need to make further assumptions on that category.
 First of all, we shall need to strengthen the notion of finite alignment.

-A {\em code} is a finite subset $X \subseteq C$ such that any two distinct elements are independent.
+A {\em code} is a finite subset $X \subseteq C$ any two distinct elements of which are independent.
 Observe that `finiteness' is part of the definition of a code in this paper.
 A {\em maximal code} is a large code.
-Given an identify $e$ of $C$, a {\em code in $e$} is a finite subset $X \subseteq eC$ such that any two distinct elements are independent.
+Given an identify $e$ of $C$, a {\em code in $e$} is a finite subset $X \subseteq eC$ such that any two elements are independent.
 A {\em maximal code in $e$} is a code in $e$ which is large in $eC$.
+A finitely generated right ideal of $C$ is said to be {\em projective}\footnote{The authors would like to thank J. B. Fountain for this terminology.} if it generated by a code.
+We now have the following refinement of the notion of a category's being finitely aligned.
+We now strengthen Lemma~\ref{lem:unique}.